37%

 23.7 Section Completion Checklist

-• Control flow semantics (23.4) — break value propagation, function field calls still broken
+• Control flow semantics (23.4) — function field calls work [done]; labeled breaks still missing

 Exit Criteria: Every Ori spec semantic is correctly implemented in the evaluator.
 All spec tests must pass — no skipped tests allowed.